AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Acknowledgments

+During the preparation of this manuscript, the authors used a large language model (GPT-3.5) for language improvements.

-\paragraph{Acknowledgements} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project NEURAL SPICING grant agreement No. 101002198) and the National Center for Tumor Diseases (NCT) Heidelberg's Surgical Oncology Program.
+\paragraph*{Funding:} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project NEURAL SPICING grant agreement No. 101002198) and the National Center for Tumor Diseases (NCT) Heidelberg's Surgical Oncology Program.
 It was further supported by the German Cancer Research Center (DKFZ) and the Helmholtz Association under the joint research school HIDSS4Health (Helmholtz Information and Data Science School for Health).
 This publication was supported through state funds approved by the State Parliament of Baden-W\"urttemberg for the Innovation Campus Health + Life Science alliance Heidelberg Mannheim.
 The European Society of Anaesthesiology and Intensive Care (ESAIC) supported the project with the ESAIC Andreas Hoeft’s Grant Intensive Care in 2023 (Grant ID: ESAIC\_GR\_2023\_MD).
 Lena Maier-Hein worked with the medical device manufacturer KARL STORZ SE \& Co.
 KG in the projects \enquote{InnOPlan} and \enquote{OP 4.1}, funded by the German Federal Ministry of Economic Affairs and Energy (grant agreement No. BMWI 01MD15002E and BMWI 01MT17001E) and \enquote{Surgomics}, funded by the German Federal Ministry of Health (grant agreement No. BMG 2520DAT82D).

-\paragraph{Author contributions} MD, MAW, LMH and SS conceived and designed the study.
-LMH, MD and MAW acquired the funding.
+\paragraph*{Author contributions:} MD, MAW, LMH and SS conceptualized the study.
+LMH, MD and MAW acquired the funding and provided resources and supervision.
 KH and AvG collected and annotated the data.
-MD, TH, SK, MvdF and MAW labelled the data.
-SS and JS performed the analysis.
-SS wrote the manuscript.
-LMH, JS, MAW and MD revised the manuscript.
-All authors have read and approved the final manuscript.
+MD, TH, SK, MvdF and MAW labeled the data.
+SS and JS curated and investigated the data and developed the software and methodology.
+SS and MD administered the project.
+SS wrote the manuscript and prepared the visualizations.
+All authors revised the manuscript.